-"What do you mean?"
+"What do you mean?" was a see a see

 "To see arter the gig of a gemman vot comes from Ighgate."

 Percival lifted his brilliant eyes, and they were moistened with a heavenly dew, on the dull face of his fellow-creature.
 Beck made a scrape, looked round, shambled back to the door, and ran home, through the lamp-lit streets of the great mart of the Christian universe, to sew the gold in his mattress.